According to the World Atlas, pineapple is the second most popular fruit in the world, after bananas. And there’s a good reason for that.

 Patients who took an oral supplement with bromelain for six weeks reported less arthritis pain than those who used an NSAID for pain relief, according to a 2004 study published in Clinical Rheumatology.

-Eating pineapple on a daily basis may help your body and mind feel better.
+Eating pineapple daily may help your body and mind feel better.
 (And no, it’s not because your happy hour cocktail was served in a pineapple hollowed out!)

 “The amino acid tryptophan is abundant in pineapple.
-“This amino acid is needed to generate serotonin, which is one of our most important mood-boosting neurotransmitters,” Shapiro explains.
+“This amino acid is needed to generate serotonin, one of our most important mood-boosting neurotransmitters,” Shapiro explains.

 “Pineapple is a fantastic approach to meet your vitamin C needs on a daily basis. “